inspec/inspec/docs/dev/compliance.md

 #### lib/cli.rb

 This file defines the Thor subcommand CLI UX.
-Look here for all commands and options.
+Look at this file for all commands and options.
 Most command implementation is right here inline, which makes this file large and noisy.
-Some implementation pertaining to interaction with the actual Automate service is pushed out to a class `InspecPlugins::Compliance::API`; class methods are used to perform actions.
+Some implementation, pertaining to interaction with the actual Automate service, is pushed out to a class `InspecPlugins::Compliance::API`; class methods are used to perform actions.

 #### lib/configuration.rb